Bubside/FlappyBirb/README.md

 # How to play

 Responds only to mouse clicks.
 Mobile device support isn't implemented as of yet.

 # Bugs

 Score display cuts the pipe on passing.
 Ground pieces do not display on load.
+Score starts of as negative.
 Feel free to add to them via pull reqs.

 # Credit